We are crowdfunding our legal costs to stop the council cutting down the remaining trees on Armada Way.

 "Trees: Planting For Immediate Impact" poster, Plymouth City Council

-We say: Not "most", but less than a quarter of the new trees will have this girth.
-Over three quarters of the new trees will have a diameter of less than 3 inches.
+We say: Not "most", but less than a quarter of the proposed new trees will have this girth.
+Over three quarters of the proposed new trees will have a diameter of less than 3 inches.
+Council experts at the February consultation were telling local people that some new trees would be 40 cm wide!
+Obviously not true.

 "Trees and woodland within Plymouth will be valued and cared for so they can play a fundamental role in the city's future."